In this guide:

 Executive Summary

-This guide is intended to help you collect coverage information for microservices developed with .NET framework or Java technology.
+This guide is intended to help you collect code coverage information for microservices developed in .NET or Java during functional test execution and leverage that information to optimize subsequent test executions with test impact analysis.

 The primary audience for this user guide is people responsible for ensuring compliance with your organization's policy regarding the application coverage level, including QA Engineers, developers, and build masters.